Startup Biz Hub Logo

 • A criminal record report from the state police where you reside.

-• Reference letters preferably coming from depository financial institutions.
+• Reference letters preferably come from depository financial institutions.

-wanting to open a pawn shop in iowa.
-Need to know about licenses i need & loans I need to start. what ever else I need to start this business.
+Wanting to open a pawn shop in iowa.
+Need to know about the licenses i need & loans I need to start.
+Whatever else I need to start this business.

 Hello, my questions are: